-Until I met my boyfriend Luke, organising and decluttering wasn’t on my priority list.
-One night, Luke lined up all my shoes perfectly, and although it was something small, that sparked something inside me to change.
+Until I met my boyfriend, organising and decluttering wasn’t on my priority list.
+One night, he had lined up all my shoes perfectly, and although it was something small, that sparked something inside me to change.
 Around this time, I was also watching YouTubers who were taking on the “minimalist lifestyle”.
 It was fascinating to me that these people could live with so little and be content.
 I wanted to be content.

 I felt like a new person.
-The twenties are all about re-inventing yourself, after all!
+Your twenties are about re-inventing yourself, after all!